grafana/faro-web-sdk/packages/react/README.md

     new TracingInstrumentation(),

     new ReactIntegration({
-      // Only needed if you want to use the React Router instrumentation
+      // The 'router' property is only needed if you want to use the React Router instrumentation
       router: {
         version: ReactRouterVersion.V6,
         dependencies: {